ejholmes/openfocus/README.md

 OpenFocus
 =========
-OpenFocus is an open source implementation of a computer controlled focuser for telescope systems.
-It's based off the ATMega328p AVR chip from Atmel.
+OpenFocus is an open source implementation of a computer controlled focuser for telescopes.
+It's based around the ATMega328p AVR chip from Atmel.
 It uses the [V-USB stack][vusb] and [libusb][libusb] and also includes an [ASCOM][ascom] driver for use on Windows.